PASC UK can call on a great team of industry leaders and influencers, below you can see details of the team here at PASC UK.

-Alistair is the Executive Chair of the Professional Association of Self-Caterers (PASC).
+Alistair is the Executive Chair of the Professional Association of Self-Caterers UK (PASC UK).
 He owns the award winning Higher Wiscombe holiday cottages with his wife Lorna.
-In 2015, they won Best Self Catering in the Visit Devon Tourism Awards and have won Gold at the 2016 Visit England National Awards for Dog-Friendly Business.
+In 2020/21, Higher Wiscombe won Best Self Catering in both the Visit Devon Tourism Awards and at the SW Tourism Excellence Awards and have previously won Gold twice at the Visit England National Tourism.

-Robert is the Managing Director at SuperControl, the online booking and management system for self-catering accommodation businesses in the UK and 50+ countries worldwide.
+Robert is the Development Director at SuperControl, the Property Management System and Channel Manager for self-catering accommodation businesses in the UK and 50+ countries worldwide.

-Robert is a long-term committee member of the Association of Scotland’s Self-Caterers, industry engagement advisor to VisitScotland and an active participant in the Vacation Rental Managers Association and European Holiday Homes Association.
+Robert is a long-term board member of the Association of Scotland’s Self-Caterers as well as an active participant in the European Holiday Homes Association.

 After a 20-year career in investment banking in the City of London, Beth finally saw the light and moved to Cornwall.
 With husband Hugh, she established the multi-award winning Kernock Cottages in South East Cornwall, which has won Gold in both the Cornwall and the South West Awards for both dog-friendly business of the year and accessible tourism, as well as awards for sustainable tourism and self-catering provider of the year.